Mayurifag/cestoda/README.md

 ```

+Install requirements: `pip3 install -r requirements.txt`
 Launch bot: `python3 core.py`

 ## Ongoing

-I wish to make bot way more better creature; have clean code, use modular
+I wish to make bot way more better creature; have clean code, have docker, use
-architecture, make application, etc. But I still pushed it to github to have
+modular architecture, make application, etc. But I still pushed it to github to
-something like proof-of-working shitcode implementation.
+have something like proof-of-working shitcode implementation.
 Don't blame me.